crocussara/AE_Pie_chart/README.md

 # AE Pie Chart script
-## Use the visual guide if you're just want to use the script

 > [!IMPORTANT]
+> Use the visual guide if you're just want to use the script
 > [Visual user guide here!](GUIDE.md)

-## Do you need some fancy animatable pie charts in after effects?
-### Well, this script got you covered, you can bake the most conviniently structured hassle free pies with it!
 ## More technical stuff.
 Maybe?
 If not then just more verbousus explanations

  How is the whole thing builds up